-The new masterplan for Queen's Quay will see the redevelopment of a significant area of Clydebank's townscape on the site of what was originally John Brown shipyards.
-This is an opportunity to change the gravitational pull of the town's heart back down towards the Clyde where it sat at the peak of the shipbuilding industry.
+The approved masterplan for Queen's Quay will see the redevelopment of a significant area of Clydebank's townscape on the site of what was originally John Brown shipyards.
+This is an opportunity to change the gravitational pull of the town's heart towards the Clyde.